zelkaziom/tindermate/README.md

 # TinderMate

-A GPT-Powered Tinder tool for effortless chatting
+A GPT-Powered Message Generator for Your Tinder Matches